Nakumatt: Finances

 Turnover in 2006 was over US$200 million, up 120% on the previous year.
-In 2013, turnover (annual gross revenue) was estimated at about US$650 million.
+In 2013, turnover (annual gross revenue) was estimated at US$650 million.

 Ownership

 Nakumatt was a wholly Kenyan, privately held company, owned by the Atul Shah family.
 In July 2013, Kenyan print media indicated that the chain planned to sell a 25% stake to yet an unidentified investor and use the funds for regional expansion.
-After that sale, the Shah family will still remain the largest shareholder in the company.
+After that sale, the Shah family would still remain the largest shareholders in the company.

 Safety

 The chain has a poor safety record and has faced strong criticism mainly regarding shoppers' and employees' safety.
 Main case in point is the 2009 Nakumatt fire in which over 29 people lost their lives.
 However, the management has taken steps to ensure that such accidents do not happen again.

 2009 Nakumatt fire

 A Nakumatt store in Nairobi suffered a massive fire on 28 January 2009, killing about 29 people.